 Each day begins at 9:00 AM with free breakfast.
-After breakfast, students will receive web development instruction until 12:00 PM - a break for lunch.
+After breakfast, students will receive web development instruction until 12:00 PM - where a break for lunch takes place.
 After lunch, the afternoon ranges between additional instruction, yoga classes, field trips, and other activities.

 What do students receive for participating?